Veterinary chemical use records

 - identification number (if known) or description of the animal to distinguish the treated animal from others

-- the date/s the animal was treated with the product and
+- the dates the animal was treated with the product

 - quantity of the product used for each treatment.

-- a Schedule 4 Poison (Prescription Animal Remedy) substance
+- are a Schedule 4 Poison (Prescription Animal Remedy)

-- sold for a use not specified on the product label or
+- are registered veterinary chemical products sold for a use not specified on the product label, or

-Veterinary practitioners who sell or use any of the veterinary chemical products above to treat stock animals are required to make the following records within 24 hours of selling or using a chemical product:
+Vets who sell or use any of these veterinary chemical products to treat stock animals are required to make the following records within 24 hours of selling or using the chemical product:

 - product name